centreon/centreon-collect/jobs/README.md

 ## Unit tests jobs

-### monitoring-engine-unittest.sh
+### mon-engine-unittest.sh

-Build instrumented Centreon Engine binaries and run unit tests in monitoring-unittest images.
+Build instrumented Centreon Engine binaries and run unit tests in mon-unittest images.
 Report unit test results.

-### monitoring-broker-unittest.sh
+### mon-broker-unittest.sh

-Build instrumented Centreon Broker binaries and run unit tests in monitoring-unittest images.
+Build instrumented Centreon Broker binaries and run unit tests in mon-unittest images.
 Report unit test results.

-### monitoring-web-unittest.sh
+### mon-web-unittest.sh

 To be done.
 Will run Centreon Web unit tests and report test results.

+### mon-lm-unittest.sh

+Run Centreon License Manager unit tests and report test results.

+### mon-ppe-unittest.sh

+Run Centreon Plugin Pack Exporter unit tests and report test results.

 ## Packaging jobs

-### monitoring-engine-package.sh
+### mon-engine-package.sh

 Run docker-rpm-builder in monitoring-build-dependencies images.
 Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch testing).

-### monitoring-broker-package.sh
+### mon-broker-package.sh

 Run docker-rpm-builder in monitoring-build-dependencies images.
 Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch testing).

-### monitoring-web-package.sh
+### mon-web-package.sh

 Run docker-rpm-builder in monitoring-build-dependencies images.
 Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch testing).

+### mon-lm-package.sh

+Build a tarball of Centreon License Manager and upload it to srvi-ces-repository in /tmp.

+### mon-ppe-package.sh

+Build a tarball of Centreon Plugin Pack Exporter and upload it to srvi-ces-repository in /tmp.

-## Global jobs
+## Bundle jobs

-### monitoring-bundle.sh
+### mon-web-bundle.sh

-Bundle all software pieces together.
-It mainly consists of installing RPMs and running web installation steps to generate Docker images (monitoring-running).
-These images will be used in the *monitoring-acceptance* job.
+Bundle core software pieces together.
+It mainly consists of installing RPMs of core components (Centreon Engine, Centreon Broker and Centreon Web) and running web installation steps to generate Docker images (mon-web).
+These images will be used in the *mon-web-acceptance* job.

+### mon-lm-bundle.sh

+Install Centreon License Manager to the *mon-lm* images by using the *mon-web* images.

+### mon-ppe-bundle.sh

+Install Centreon Plugin Pack Exporter to the *mon-ppe* images by using the *mon-web* images.

+## Acceptance jobs

-### monitoring-acceptance.sh
+### mon-web-acceptance.sh

-To be done.
-Run acceptance tests with Behat on software components that are available in Docker images (monitoring-running).
+Run acceptance tests with Behat on core software components that are installed in the *mon-web* images.
+When finished, report test results.

+### mon-ppe-acceptance.sh

+Run acceptance tests with Behat on Centreon Plugin Pack Exporter (*mon-ppe* images).
 When finished, report test results.